LanOps/Manager/README.md

 # Eventula Lan Manager

-## The repo has been moved.
-Docker Images are still available.
+## The repo has been permanently moved

 https://staging.eventula.com